Netcentric/cm-notify/README.md

 5. Configure Webhook URL as `this-application-URL/webhook`.

 - Optional: For local testing, you can use ngrok to expose your local server to the internet.
-- Optional: For exploring the events in developer console you need to add `OAuth credentials` and `I/O Management API`
+- Optional: For exploring the events in developer console, you need to add `OAuth credentials` and `I/O Management API`

+## Cloud Manager pipelines data (optional)

+- Only needed for more details about the pipeline.

+1. Get a Cloud Manager list of pipelines
+2. Generate valid Cloud Manager list of pipelines
+- Details in the [ADOBE.md](docs/setup/ADOBE.md) file.

+## Google Auth Token (optional)

+- Only needed if you want to send notifications via email.

+1. Get Google Auth Credentials
+2. Generate Google Auth Token
+- Details in the [GMAIL.md](docs/setup/GMAIL.md) file.

 # Testing

-0. Setup testing slack/teams channel
+1. Setup testing slack/teams channel
-1. Start the application and ngrok in separate terminals:
+2. Start the application and ngrok in separate terminals:
 ```
 cm-notify start:app
 ```